egeulgen/pathfindR/cran-comments.md

 ## R CMD check results
   There were no ERRORs, WARNINGs or NOTEs.

-  This is a minor version update for 'pathfindR' adding new functionality.
+  This is a patch version update for 'pathfindR' fixing an issue in getting KEGG pathway gene sets.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.